WELCOME CLASS OF 2034!

 Students whose first choice is NOT their Sibling or Home District preference school.

-An entering kindergarten student with an older sibling who is currently in grades K-4 has a preferred assignment to the older sibling’s school building and not to the program (Except Barbieri School), if that school is designated as the first choice as long as the registration is completed on or before Wednesday, April 8, 2020.
+An entering kindergarten student with an older sibling who is currently in grades K-4 has a preferred assignment to the older sibling’s school building and not to the program (Except Barbieri School) if that school is designated as the first choice as long as the registration is completed on or before Tuesday, April 6th, 2021

-Dual Language Programs: Any student who is not assigned to their requested Dual Language Program, will be placed on waiting list(s) for the language programs they were not assigned to.
+Any student who is not assigned to their requested Dual Language Program will be placed on a waiting list(s) for the language programs they were not assigned to.
 Dual Language Program waiting lists remain active until the start of second grade.

 DON’T WORRY!
-We’ll be happy to answer all your questions at your registration appointment
+We’ll be happy to answer all your questions at your registration phone interview/appointment

 Transition to Kindergarten Video